corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/blob-inspector.md

 ## Classpath

-If you run the blob inspector without any `.jar` files on the classpath, then it will deserialize objects using the Class Carpenter (see [Object serialization](serialization.md)).
+If you run the blob inspector without any `.jar` files on the classpath, then it will deserialize objects using the class carpenter, (see [Object serialization](serialization.md)).
 This happens because the types are not available, so the serialization framework has to synthesize them.

 {{< note >}}